 Fig. 3 Proposed order of coefficient bins in a CG

-Other minor changes include (1) gt2, which shares the same set of context models with gt1 in JEM, also shares the two sets of context models of gt1 in this contribution and switches the set in the same way as gt1 does; (2) the context modeling for SIG does not consider the TU size, and therefore the number of contexts per set is reduced from 54 to 18.
+Other minor changes include (1) gt2, which shares the same set of context models with gt1 in JEM, also shares the two sets of context models of gt1 in this contribution and switches the set in the same way as gt1 does; (2) the context modeling for SIG does not consider the TU size, and therefore the number of contexts per set is reduced from 54 to 18; (3) the context of cbf_cr is determined by cbf_cb; (4) sign data hiding (SDH) is not used.